 Meanwhile In 1867 Toronto was made the capital of Ontario.
 During the 19th century the population of Toronto soared as immigrants poured into the city.
 By 1891 the population of Toronto was over 180,000.

 Toronto in the 20th Century

 In 1904 Toronto suffered another severe fire.
 It began on 19 April 1904 and raged through the night but fortunately nobody was killed.
 Once again Toronto soon recovered.
 The Ontario Museum opened in 1914 and Union Station opened in 1927.
 However Toronto suffered badly in the depression of the 1930s.
 However prosperity returned with the Second World War.
 The population of Toronto continued to boom.
 Meanwhile The first subway line in Toronto opened in 1954.
 Yorkdale Shopping Centre opened in 1964 and Toronto City Hall opened in 1965.
 Ontario Science Museum opened in 1969.
 CN Tower was built in 1975.
 Eaton Centre opened in 1977 and Roy Thomson Hall opened in 1982.
 The Rogers Centre opened in 1989.
 In 1998 several municipalities were merged to form a single city sometimes known as the megacity.

 Today Toronto is a flourishing city.
 Toronto is a major financial centre.
-Today the population of Toronto is 2.8 million (with 5.5 million people living in the Greater Toronto area).
-Toronto is the fourth largest city in North America and it still growing steadily.
+Today the population of Toronto is 2.6 million.
+Toronto is the fifth largest city in North America and it still growing steadily.

 A Brief History of Calgary